-MTN has maintained the number one position in the ranking of the most valuable South African brands in the world, according to the latest report from Brand Finance.
-Brand Finance assumes no liability and will not be liable in the event that the publicly available information on which it is based is subsequently determined to be inaccurate.
-Both Standard Bank and First National Bank have created valuable brands as the third and fourth most valuable South African brand overall.
-Old Mutual maintained its position as the most valuable insurance brand in the ranking and rose one place to fourth, despite a 7% drop in brand value.
+MTN has been the number one brand in South Africa for some time, according to the latest report from Brand Finance.
+Both Standard Bank and First National Bank have also created valuable brands, taking third and fourth place respectively.
+Old Mutual is the most valuable insurance brand in the country, rising one place to fourth despite a 7% drop in brand value.
 The Woolworths brand has seen a surge in popularity due to its strong support from South African consumers and stakeholders.